Frequently asked questions about IELTS

 Only pens, pencils and erasers.
 You must bring the passport/national identity card you used on the IELTS Application Form to the test.
 You must leave everything else outside the examination room.
 Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.
 If you do not switch off your phone/pager or if you keep it with you, you will be disqualified.

 The Speaking test is a discussion over 11-14 minutes with a certified and highly qualified IELTS Examiner.
-The Speaking test is made up of three sections.
-It is recorded on an audiocassette or a digital recorder.
+It is made up of three sections and is recorded.

 You must bring the same passport/national identity card you supplied on your IELTS Application Form and continue to use the same identity documents for each part of the test.
 Your identity will be checked before you enter the interview room.